Hunter Shepard: Collegiate

-Shepard played for the Minnesota-Duluth Bulldogs at the University of Minnesota Duluth while majoring in marketing.
-He made his collegiate debut in a 3–1 loss to the Notre Dame Fighting Irish men's ice hockey team on October 15, 2016, where he stopped 35 shots.
+Shepard played for the Minnesota-Duluth Bulldogs at the University of Minnesota Duluth (UMD) while majoring in marketing.
+He made his collegiate debut in a 3–1 loss to the Notre Dame Fighting Irish on October 15, 2016, where he stopped 35 shots.
 His save count was the most by a Bulldog goalie in his first collegiate appearance since October 26, 1991.
-His second appearance occurred on March 3, 2017, as a reliever to starter Hunter Miska in the second period against the Western Michigan Broncos men's ice hockey team.
-As the team qualified for the 2017 NCAA Division I Men's Ice Hockey Tournament, Shepard dressed for the Bulldogs four NCAA appearances.
+His second appearance occurred on March 3, 2017, as a reliever to starter Hunter Miska in the second period against the Western Michigan Broncos.
+As the team qualified for the 2017 Frozen Four tournament, Shepard dressed for the Bulldogs' four tournament appearances.

-Shepard returned to the Bulldogs for his sophomore season where he battled for the starting goaltender position with Ben Patt and Nick Deery following the departure of Miska.
-Coach Scott Sandelin told each goaltender that they would each have a period to prove themselves during the Bulldogs season opener against the Minnesota Golden Gophers.
+Returning to the Bulldogs for his sophomore season, Shepard initially battled for the starting goaltender position with Ben Patt and Nick Deery following the departure of Miska.
+Head coach Scott Sandelin told each goaltender that they would each have a period to prove themselves during their season opener against the Minnesota Golden Gophers.
 Shepard played during the second period where he stopped all 10 shots he faced.
-He started with a shared goaltending position but eventually earned the starter spot and became the first UMD goaltender to post back-to-back shutouts in a home series.
-The Bulldogs began the 2017–18 season at the bottom of the NCHC standings with a record under .500 but Scott Sandelin later credited Shepard's support for bringing the team up in the standings.
-As the Bulldogs slowly climbed the standings, Shepard set two new UMD records during a February game against the Western Michigan Broncos.
-He set a new record for most shutouts by a goaltender in a single season with six and most consecutive shutouts with three.
-By April, Shepard posted a .924 save percentage and 1.95 goals-against average as the team earned a 2018 Frozen Four tournament qualification against the Ohio State Buckeyes men's ice hockey team.
-The Bulldogs beat the Buckeyes 2–1 and Shepard was selected to the NCAA Frozen Four All-Tournament Team and named the Most Valuable Player.
-The Bulldogs then faced Notre Dame in the 2018 National Championship where he made 19 saves in an eventual 2–1 win for their second national title in program history.
-He ended the season with a 1.91 goals against average and .925 saves percentage with a 25–14–1 record, a new UMD single season record.
+Eventually earning himself the starter spot, the Bulldogs found themselves at the bottom of the NCHC standings with a record under .500.
+Despite this, head coach Scott Sandelin credited Shepard's support for the team's uprise over the second half of the 2017–18 season.
+As the Bulldogs slowly climbed the standings, Shepard set two new UMD records during a February game against Western Michigan for most shutouts by a goaltender in a single season (6) as well as consecutive shutouts (3).
+By April, Shepard held a .924 save percentage and 1.95 GAA as the team earned a 2018 Frozen Four tournament qualification against the Ohio State Buckeyes.
+The Bulldogs beat the Buckeyes 2–1 whereas Shepard was selected to the NCAA Frozen Four All-Tournament Team and named the Most Valuable Player.
+The Bulldogs then faced Notre Dame in the tournament final where he made 19 saves in an eventual 2–1 win for their second NCAA National Championship title in program history.
+He finished the season with a 25–14–1 record, boasting a 1.91 GAA and .925 save percentage, the latter being a new UMD single season record.
 As a result of his play, Shepard was named a semifinalist for the Mike Richter Award and received the Keith Christiansen Award as UMD's Most Valuable Player.